Leah Remini Accused Of Using Sexual Assault To Boost Ratings For Her Show

 While Leah Remini has yet to comment on Masterson’s allegations, she was mentioned in Tony Ortega’s Scientology blog The Underground Bunker, which revealed copies of the alleged police reports on Masterson’s sexual assault claims.
 According to the police reports, one of the alleged victims, who The Underground Bunker notes was a member of the Church of Scientology at the time of the incident, claims she and Masterson were in a relationship for six years and at one point he sexually assaulted her while she was asleep.

 Then the accuser allegedly reached out to Leah Remini, who is also a former Scientologist, and she encouraged the woman to report Masterson.
-But a representative for Masterson seems confident that the claims are “false,” and says that they were made only to boost the ratings of Leah Remini’s anti-Scientology show.
+But a representative for Masterson seems confident that the claims are “false” and says that they were made only to boost the ratings of Leah Remini’s anti-Scientology show.

 Masterson’s rep went on to defend the actor and said that the alleged victim continued to be his longtime girlfriend even after the alleged sexual assault.
 The rep also added that the woman had made “numerous inconsistent claims” that she was raped by “at least three other famous actors and musicians” during her relationship with Masterson.